Using Natural Light in Your Video Production

 Yup, using natural light is a great strategy.
 But as easy as this technique is, I see people messing it up ALL THE TIME.

-Here are a few tips to make the lazy-gal’s strategy of relying on natural light work.
-First, take a look at these two pictures I took of an interview set-up using light from the window and door.
+Here are a few tips to make the lazy gal’s strategy of relying on natural light work.
+First, take a look at these two pictures I took of an interview set-up using natural light from just the windows and doors.

-Here is the back end view of an interview set up using natural light.
-The window blinds were raised and the was door opened so both could be used to their maximum lighting capacity.
+Here is the back end video of an interview setup with natural light.
+The window blinds were raised and the was door opened, so both could be used to their maximum lighting capacity.

 Here is how the interview set-up looked from the front.
 Once the window and door are cropped out of the picture, the light falling on the interview subject (chair) is nice and bright.